bensongathee/AI_Uncertain_Inference-Bayesian-networks/README.md

     3. Likelihood Weighting, and
     4. Gibbs Sampling for approximate inference of probabilities.

+NB: The Bayesian network need to be encoded in a .xml or .bif file

 # Configurations (Eclipse)
 If running on Eclipse, (Run Configurations) and provide the argument similar to example listed below: